 And when men walk around in the world they’re all covered up.

 No wonder women don’t spend a lot of time checking out men’s bodies, ogling them or judging them.

 A man commented on one of my posts that (to paraphrase):

 Not only are men not considered erotic, they are often used to get laughs.
 In Seinfeld, Elaine referred to the male body as “utilitarian,” implying that the female is much more erotic.
 George Costanza became a victim of “shrinkage.”
 Scenes of Johnny Knoxville running around in a thong get chuckles.

 One possibility: Men have historically controlled media, and they focus on what they find sexy (about 95% of them anyway).
 Homophobia further hinders eroticization.
 As women enter the industry we find more focus on men, but still not much compared with women.
 Meanwhile, showered with sexy-women images from the time they are small, even women come to find women the sexier of the species.

 What if the world were to switch?
 Suddenly, a universe of men in Speedo’s?

 What if women became subject, and men erotic object for women to gaze upon?
 What if women sought to consume men as objects?
 Judging them, grading their beauty?
 Would women feel empowered, experiencing themselves on the “person” side of the person/object divide?

 Something to think about.

-Posted on January 21, 2013, in feminism, gender, men, objectification, psychology, sex, sexism, women and tagged feminism, gender, objectification, psychology, sex, sexism, social psychology, women.
+Posted on January 21, 2013, in feminism, gender, men, objectification, psychology, sex and sexuality, sexism, women and tagged feminism, gender, objectification, psychology, sex and sexuality, sexism, social psychology, women.
 Bookmark the permalink.
-28 Comments.
+66 Comments.